This dish proves pasta doesn’t have to be covered in butter or cream to be packed with flavor.

 - Heat oil in a large skillet over medium heat.
 Add the sweet onion and garlic and cook, stirring occasionally, until softened, about 2 minutes.
 Add anchovies or anchovy paste and the drained and soaked raisins and cook, stirring, for 1 minute.
 Using the back of a wooden spoon, smash the raisins slightly.
 Add the white wine, torn basil, and 1/4 teaspoon of cayenne and cook, stirring, for 30 seconds.
 Add tomato sauce and cook, stirring, for 2 minutes.
 Reduce heat and simmer for about 10 minutes, stirring occasionally.
 The sauce should appear slightly soupy.
 Thin with a little of the pasta-cooking water, if necessary.

-- Add the cooked penne to the sauce along with pine nuts.
+- Add the cooked penne to the sauce along with the broccoli and the pine nuts.
 Remove the garlic clove if you like.
 I leave it in.
 Season the sauce with the remaining 1/8 teaspoon salt and pepper and taste for the need for additional cayenne.

 - Serve immediately topped with freshly grated Pecorino cheese.